williamhercastillo1989/Android-Prueba-T-cnica-/README.md

    ```bash
    ./gradlew connectedAndroidTest
    ```
-3. Mock dependencies for ViewModel and Repository testing using Dagger and Hilt.
+3. Use MockK for mocking dependencies in unit tests.
+4. Test UI components with Jetpack Compose testing tools and Espresso.

 ---